 Learning within our indoor and outdoor continuous provision provides the chance for children to apply their knowledge and learning, work alongside and with their peers, and express themselves through their own interests.
 By the end of EYFS, it is our intention that all children are ready to move into Year 1 and are able to begin working on the National Curriculum Programme of Study.

-This document provides details of the learning that takes place in EYFS.
+This Overview provides details of the learning that takes place in EYFS.
 The planning is adapted throughout the year to meet the requirements of the cohort and to ensure the children's interests are taken into account when planning and delivering the curriculum.

 In order to assess our children's progress, we have developed our own EYFS Assessment/Tracker that takes account of the milestones we aim for all children to achieve each term and is linked to the curriculum we teach.
 The two documents above provide details of what a child aged 3+ in our Pre-School and a child in Reception will be working towards each term.
 This is broken down into each area of the Early Years Profile.
 For the children that aren't on track to achieve at least expected attainment by the end of Pre-School/Reception in a specific area will receive additional support, as soon as possible, often through interventions or within the classroom itself.
 Additional support is then closely monitored so that we can ensure the children are making accelerated progress.